 There have been some seriously strange things found at construction sites.
 While some people have spent their entire lives searching for buried riches or lost holy relics only to come up short, others have just sort of stumbled upon historical artifacts found at construction sites.
 The weird stuff found on construction jobs ranges from priceless treasures to tangible evidence of civilizations thought lost forever.
-Truly, a few of these accidental archeological finds changed what we know about history.
+Truly, a few of these accidental archaeological finds changed what we know about history.

-In all cases, the stories of those lucky (or unlucky) enough to find a 70-year-old bomb or a mummy in their floorboards are fascinating and often creepier than fiction.
+In all cases, the stories of those lucky (or unlucky) enough to find a mummy in their floorboards are fascinating and often creepier than fiction.
 These discoveries are by turns heartwarming, stomach-churning, and awe-inspiring.
 Be careful, or these serendipitous moments may inspire you to start digging in your backyard, combing the beach, or putting holes in your wall.
 But then again, who knows?
 You might get lucky.

-At first there was a lot of suspicion about the couple, but Dr. Marcel Bereget decided to determine the amount of time since death by using common house flies to see if they would swarm over the body.
-It was determined that the child had been dead for quite some time ago.
+In 1850, a Parisian couple was having work done in their apartment when the mummified remains of a baby fell out of a wall.
+At first, there was a lot of suspicion about the couple.
+But Dr. Marcel Bereget decided to determine the amount of time since death by using common house flies to see if they would swarm over the body.
+It was determined that the child had passed quite some time ago.

 In 2011, a very well-preserved mummified woman was found underneath a modern road in the city of Taizhou, in the Jiangsu Province of eastern China.
 The woman, a member of the Ming Dynasty, was found by a construction crew working on a road that she was buried under.
 Construction workers described her as being submerged in a "‘brown liquid."